stormpath/stormpath-documentation/source/auth_n.rst

 Mirror Directories and LDAP
 ---------------------------

 To recap: With LDAP integration, Stormpath is simply mirroring the canonical LDAP user directory.
 If this fulfills your requirements, then the story ends here.
 However, if you need to support other kinds of login (and therefore other kinds of Directories) it is recommended that you maintain a "master" Directory alongside your Mirror Directory.
-For more about this, see :ref:`mirror-login` above.
+For more about this, see :ref:`account-linking`.

 Setting Up Login With LDAP
 --------------------------